zhou9110/django-test/README.md

 make sure your machine running mysql

-create mysql database named 'projectdb'
+create mysql database named 'test-db'

 clone this project and then